sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/_index.md

 ## Subscriptions

-Sensu uses the [publish/subscribe pattern of communication][13].
-At the core of this model are Sensu subscriptions: transport topics to which the Sensu [backend][2] publishes check requests.
+Subscriptions are at the core of Sensu's [publish/subscribe pattern of communication][13]: subscriptions are transport topics to which the Sensu [backend][2] publishes check requests.
 Sensu entities become subscribers to these topics via their individual `subscriptions` attribute.

 Each Sensu agent's defined set of subscriptions determine which [checks][15] the agent will execute.